get10acious/rops_h1_poc_analytics/docs/README.md

 ## 🗄️ Database Schema

-The system includes a RewardOps loyalty program database with realistic sample data:
+The system includes a loyalty program database with realistic sample data:

 ### Tables